Sba3iDev/NewTabPlusPlus/README.md

 ## Credits

--   Website favicons provided by [Google's S2 Favicon Service](https://www.google.com/s2/favicons)
+-   Favicon service for shortcut icons
--   Extension icons need to be created and added to the `public/icons` directory with appropriate attribution
+-   Extension icons should be placed in `public/icons/` with the following sizes: 128x128, 48x48, and 16x16
 -   Inspired by various new tab extensions

 ## Support